-As families gather from far and wide to break bread over the Thanksgiving holiday, financial professionals suggest adding a less traditional topic to the conversation lineup: estate planning.
+As some families gather to break bread over the Thanksgiving holiday, financial professionals suggest adding a less traditional topic to the conversation lineup: estate planning.

 No, no one believes that wills and trusts should be contemplated over Thanksgiving turkey, but once the table is cleared and the tryptophan wears off, a dialogue that seeks to clarify whether your aging loved ones have the documents in place to protect their personal and financial affairs is not only appropriate, but prudent.